aead/chacha20/README.md

 ## The ChaCha20Poly1305 AEAD construction

-[RFC 7539](https://tools.ietf.org/html/rfc7539 "RFC 7539") describes the combination of the ChaCha20 stream cipher and the poly1305 MAC to an AEAD cipher.
+[RFC 7539](https://tools.ietf.org/html/rfc7539 "RFC 7539") describes the combination of the ChaCha20 stream cipher and the Poly1305 MAC to an AEAD cipher.

+### Requirements
+Following Go versions are supported:
+ - 1.5.3
+ - 1.5.4
+ - 1.6.x
+ - 1.7 (currently rc5)
+Notice, that the code is only tested on amd64 and x86.
+On amd64 machines the CPU feature [SSE2](https://en.wikipedia.org/wiki/SSE2 "Wikipedia") is requiremented.

 ### Installation
 Install in your GOPATH: `go get -u github.com/aead/chacha20`

 ### Performance
-Benchmarks are run on a Intel i7-6500U (Sky Lake) on linux/amd64 with Go 1.6.3
+Benchmarks are run on a Intel i7-6500U (Sky Lake) on linux/amd64 with Go 1.6.3 / 1.7rc5
+AVX2 is only available for Go 1.7 and upper.
+See [Go 1.7rc5 release notes](https://tip.golang.org/doc/go1.7)
 ```
-Using AVX2
+Using AVX2 (Go 1.7rc5)
 BenchmarkSeal64B-4            167.98 MB/s
 BenchmarkSeal1K-4             821.10 MB/s
-BenchmarkSeal64K-4           1087.60 MB/s
 BenchmarkOpen64B-4            164.77 MB/s
 BenchmarkOpen1K-4             824.25 MB/s
-BenchmarkOpen64K-4           1088.38 MB/s
 BenchmarkCipher64-4           577.03 MB/s
 BenchmarkCipher16K-4         1926.29 MB/s
 BenchmarkXORKeyStream64-4     403.98 MB/s